 Synopsis Ella Louise has lived in the woods surrounding Pilot’s Creek, Virginia, for nearly a decade.
 Publicly, she and her daughter Jessica are shunned by their upper-crust family and the Pilot’s Creek residents.
-Privately, desperate townspeople visit her apothecary for a cure to what ails them — until Ella Louise is blamed for the death … Continue reading Creepy Reads: The Remaking by Clay McLeod Chapman
+Privately, desperate townspeople visit her apothecary for a cure to what ails them—until Ella Louise is blamed for the death of a … Continue reading Creepy Reads: The Remaking by Clay McLeod Chapman

 Rejoice, fiends, for there is another Suspiria trailer to dissect.
 This one is leaning harder into the Three Mothers mythology and showing us a glimpse of the already infamous voodoo doll dance sequence, and I have some thoughts.
 But first, take a look: https://www.youtube.com/watch?v=Pev2zsPNgdw When the first trailer was released, I said I wasn't yet … Continue reading Coming Attractions: Suspiria, Part II